shoeb240/easy-kubernetes-nginx-php/README.md

 ## Configmap
 We will use configmap api to create nginx configuration.
+The configMap resource provides a way to inject configuration data into Pods.
+The data stored in a ConfigMap object can be referenced in a volume of type configMap and then consumed by containerized applications running in a Pod.

 ```
 $ kubectl create -f configmap.yaml